Registered Veterinary Technician

 - Submit course outlines or descriptions of any courses used as prerequisite equivalents.

-- Provide a current email address that will be used to notify you regarding your application
+- Your AHC email address will be used to notify you regarding your application status.

 Rich Seidenberg, RVT coordinator